 You can create this application yourself according to the functionality description in this guide.
-An advanced PSTN2SIP application may be purchased from PortaOne, please contact our sales team.
+An advanced PSTN2SIP application may be purchased from PortaOne, please contact our sales team at sales@portaone.com.

 ... configure SIP phone X made by vendor Y?